Pradumnasaraf/DevOps/docs/github-actions/learning-resources.md

 - [GitHub Actions: Getting Started](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions)
 - [GitHub Action Tutorial - Tech World With Nana](https://youtu.be/R8_veQiYBjI)
 - [GitHub Actions Certification - Andrew Brown](https://youtu.be/Tz7FsunBbfQ?si=mq-lzTPSP0wd3Esm).
 Note, that the video is free on FreeCodeCamp, but certification might be under a paywall.

+## Read next

+- [GitHub Actions Introduction](./introduction.md) - Review the workflow model and syntax.
+- [Scenarios](./scenarios.md) - See practical examples you can reuse.